moby-it/cosmic-jack/devlogs.md

 Consider if you're going to carry over unused ammo on next levels.
 This will decrease the difficulty of the latest levels, giving players choices earlier on that impact later levels.
 I think this is a must.
 To do that I need to:
 	- restore the functionalities of saving ammo per wave and restoring it when backtracking.

+## 25/2 12:24

+Added level 8, interruptions.
+Need to create 2 more levels.